lonkaars/blog/_items/git.md

 [Cgit][cgit] is probably the easiest thing to set up.
 It has great built-in documentation (`man 5 cgitrc`).
 Pretty much all configuration is in `/etc/cgitrc` (css/syntax highlighting isn't in there).
-The only reason I'm posting my config here is because for some reason, the order of the options in cgit's config matters:
+The only reason I'm posting my config here is because for some reason the order of the options in `/etc/cgitrc` matters:

 ```conf
 # cgit config; see cgitrc(5) for details